In this section

 Industrial Action - information for the public

-Resident doctors, formerly known as junior doctors, will go on strike for five days across England later this month.
-The British Medical Association (BMA) has confirmed the strikes will take place from 7am on Friday 25 July, until 7am on Wednesday 30 July – unless a new deal is agreed before then.
+Resident doctors, formerly known as junior doctors, will go on strike across England in November.
+The British Medical Association (BMA) has confirmed the strikes will take place from 7am on 14 November to 7am on 19 November 2025.

-Disruption to staffing will cause a reduction in elective (planned) activity and this could mean some appointments and procedures may need to be rescheduled.
+Disruption to staffing may mean some appointments and procedures might need to be rescheduled.
 If we have not contacted you, please attend any planned appointments as normal.
 We will contact you if your appointment needs to be rescheduled due to strike action.
 We will only reschedule appointments and procedures where necessary and will rebook as quickly as possible.

 If you need urgent care, please continue to come forward as normal regardless of any industrial action taking place.
 Especially in emergency and life-threatening cases – when someone is seriously ill or injured, or their life is at risk.